DVAM 2017: Beyond the Buzzwords

 October 12 – Mental Health

-Understanding how domestic violence effects the mental health of survivors can shift the stigma associated with mental health & trauma.
+Understanding how domestic violence affects the mental health of survivors can shift the stigma associated with mental health and trauma.

 October 13 – Stalking

-1 in 6 women & 1 in 19 men have experienced stalking at some point in their lifetime.
+One in six women and one in nineteen men in the United States have experienced stalking at some point in their lifetime.

 October 14 – Prevention